A-09097

 Plain Language

-Every civil filing must include a separate affidavit addressing generative AI use.
-If AI was used in drafting — including for research, document review, or content creation — the affidavit must disclose that use and certify that a human reviewed all source material and verified accuracy of all AI-generated content, including case citations.
-If AI was not used, the filing must still include an affidavit affirmatively stating that.
-This is a universal affidavit requirement: there is no filing that can be submitted without one or the other affidavit attached.
+Every civil filing submitted to a New York court must include a separate affidavit addressing generative AI use.
+If AI was used in any aspect of drafting — including research, document review, or document creation — the affidavit must disclose that use and certify that a human reviewed the source material and verified accuracy, including case citations.
+If AI was not used, the affidavit must affirmatively state that.
+This is a universal filing requirement: every paper or file requires one affidavit or the other.
+The definition of 'drafting' is broad enough to encompass using AI for legal research even if a human wrote the final text.

 Statutory Text